C3: Diverse seas: status of marine mammals and marine birds

 C3aii Southeast England Long term 1991 to 2018 2,931.89 Loess Improvement

-Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percent change figures in Table C3aii may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen from the first to last year in the specified date range.
+Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percentage change figures in Table C3aii may differ from unsmoothed values quoted elsewhere.
+Percentage change refers to the difference seen from the first to last year in the specified date range.

 Figure C3bi: Change in the annual proportion of marine bird species achieving relative breeding abundance targets, Greater North Sea and Celtic Seas, 1996 to 2019